AztecProtocol/aztec-connect-bridges/README.md

    docker-compose -f local_devnet/docker-compose.fork.yml up
    ```

-   Once your sequencer up and running (you will know this as the rollup logs will output `falafel-1 | [Timestamp] Server: Ready to receive txs.`).
+   Once your sequencer is up and running it will output `falafel-1 | [Timestamp] Server: Ready to receive txs.` to the logs.

    ### Deploying a bridge